 - Height 6' 1", Weight 200 lb.

-Bob Giggie a 19 year old righthander was sent from the Paris Lakers of the Mississippi-Ohio Valley League to the Boston Braves before the 1952 season in an unknown transaction.
-He had appeared in eight games, going 2-2 with a 3.75 ERA for the Paris club in 1951.
-The Braves assigned Giggie to the Hagerstown Braves of the class B Interstate League in '52 and the 6'1" pitcher went into high gear , winning 18 and losing only 7 in 26 appearances with a 2.82 ERA.
+Bob Giggie , a 19-year-old righthander, was signed by the Boston Braves as an amateur free agent on July 5, 1951 and was assigned to the Paris Lakers of the Mississippi-Ohio Valley League.
+He appeared in eight games, going 2-2 with a 3.75 ERA for the Paris club in 1951.
+The Braves assigned Giggie to the Hagerstown Braves of the class B Interstate League in 1952 and the 6'1" pitcher went into high gear, winning 18 and losing only 7 in 26 appearances with a 2.82 ERA.
 His 18 wins tied him for the league lead and put him on the All-Star team.

-Bob would spend the next three seasons (1953-55) with the Atlanta Crackers, winning 30 outings and losing 29 (including 12-7 in '53) with an overall 3.97 ERA.
-In 1956 he would go 8-10 for the Wichita Braves before entering the United States Military Service and mustering out in 1958 in time to make nine appearances for the Witchita club again going 1-1, and winning 12 and losing 7 with a 3.10 ERA for the Atlanta Crackers.
+Bob spent the next three seasons (1953-1955) with the Atlanta Crackers, winning 30 outings and losing 29 (including 12-7 in 1953) with an overall 3.97 ERA.
+In 1956 he went 8-10 for the Wichita Braves before entering military service.
+He mustered out in 1958 in time to make nine appearances for the Witchita club again going 1-1, and winning 12 and losing 7 with a 3.10 ERA for the Atlanta Crackers.

 Giggie worked as a computer drafting operator for the Parson Engineering Company in Boston for 35 years before retiring.
 He continues working on a part time basis in the same capacity for the Vanderwield Engineering Company, also in Boston, and makes his home in Braintree, MA.